-During the interview, they were keen for me to hone in on a physical object that gave me comfort in foreign surroundings so I told them about my paintings and ornaments.
+During the television interview, the interviewers were keen for me to hone in on a physical object that gave me comfort in foreign surroundings so I told them about my paintings and ornaments.
 I use them to personalise the places that I move into so that they feel more like home.

 So, do I feel ‘at home’ and comfortable as an expat living in Portugal?

 Most of the time, I’d say yes, absolutely.
 When things go wrong or I don’t know how to go about making something happen, not so much.

 And I certainly don’t feel comfortable about watching myself on the documentary which was broadcast on Portuguese television!